 Each discussion automatically tracks and collates certain information about the discussion.
 To see this information, open the Discussion Menu and select ‘Info / Stats / Topology’ (the ‘Info / Stats / Topology’ window also appears automatically the first time you visit a discussion).
 For quick access to this window, click the debate topology icon located on the top left of the screen in a debate.

-Underneath, you’ll find the discussion background information (if one has been added - see: Adding Background Info), which may include an introduction or key information necessary to the discussion.
+Next, you’ll find the discussion background information if it has been added (see: Adding Background Info), which may include an introduction, or key information necessary to the discussion.

-The next item is a starburst graphical representation of all content in the discussion - the infographic or topology.
+The next item is a sunburst graphical representation of all content in the discussion - the infographic or topology.

 Hovering over any bar in the infographic will show you the text of the relevant claim.
 Clicking on a bar will take you to that claim’s location.